The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 – There is a 3.5mm mic socket.

-– For the average Joe we have access to all of Fujifilm’s great film simulators that can be applied to video.
+- For the average Joe, we have access to all of Fujifilm’s great film simulators that can be used to make videos.

-– 8-bit 4:2:2 F-Log with a HDMI mini for the more serious videographer looking for a wider color gamut.
+- 8-bit 4:2:2 F-Log with an HDMI mini for the more serious videographer looking for a wider color gamut.

-– You can get about 1 hour of record time per battery.
-With the grip that means 2 extra hours giving a total of 3 hours of recording.
+- You can get about 1 hour of record time per battery.
+With the grip, that means 2 extra hours, giving 3 hours of recording.

-– After recording for the 10 minute limit you can start recording again immediately and it will keep going.
-I did this for 30 minutes straight with no issues but the camera did get hot, but not hot enough to give me a warning.
+- After recording for the 10-minute limit, you can start recording again immediately, and it will continue.
+I did this for 30 minutes straight with no issues, but the camera did get hot, and it was not hot enough to give me a warning.
 It was probably about 80 degrees in the shade when I did this.
-So in a cooler environment you could probably go much longer.
+So, in a cooler environment, you could probably go much longer.

 JPEG Colors

-The Jpeg color engine in camera has improved with the new processor.
-Like the X-Pro2 we get a couple of new color features like grain as well as the new Arcos B&W film simulator.
+The Jpeg color engine in the camera has improved with the new processor.
+Like the X-Pro2, we get a couple of new color features, such as grain, as well as the new Arcos B&W film simulator.

-Quality you get from in-camera JPEG is slightly better than the Lightroom or Iridient profiles that simulate the effect, but It is really close so you could just shoot RAW and convert the colors back to Provia or whatever you want in post.
+The quality you get from in-camera JPEG is slightly better than the Lightroom or Iridient profiles that simulate the effect, but It is close, so you could just shoot RAW and convert the colors back to Provia or whatever you want in post.

 Straight out of camera Jpegs – all JPEG settings zeroed out.